 In the unfortunate event that the device is lost or stolen, the BCHS Acceptable Use Policy (AUP) details the steps the student must follow.
 The student is to report the incident immediately to the IT Services Dept. If the device cannot be located, the student is financially responsible for the replacement of the device.
 In order to avoid costly replacement costs for a stolen device, a police report is required.
 Otherwise replacement costs are calculated at the full value of the replacement cost of the device.

 Yes, in some cases.
 Students will be required to purchase digital textbooks for the iPad.
 These ebooks will be used for the classes the students take during the school year.
-BCHS provides the app necessary for each student that they can use to install any needed ebooks. eTextbooks may need to be purchased through one or more of these apps, requiring the purchase of textbook eBooks through those servcies.
+BCHS provides the apps necessary for each student that they can use to install any needed eBooks. eTextbooks may need to be purchased through one or more of these apps, requiring the purchase of textbook eBooks through those servcies.
 BCHS will provide a list of all eBooks needed to purchase for each class, or a list of eBooks provided by BCHS.

 The Apple ID or iCloud account is a service that provides up to 200GB of free online data storage and backup for the student's iPad device.
 The Apple ID account is created and managed by BCHS and is linked to the iPad device in the event that the device is damaged, backups and data is more easily restored.